HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic or absorption studies have been conducted in humans.
+Unknown — no pharmacokinetic or absorption studies have been published based on available data.

 Red Flags to Watch For